-Publicize the Wetland and Watershed Festival on CCWA's and/or the City homepage and/or social media platforms.
+Publicize the Wetland and Watershed Festival on the City homepage and/or social media platforms.
 The event will be hosted annually.

-A screen shot of City's and/or CCWA's social media page(s) and/or home website showing details for the event will be submitted.
-Additionally, photos and sign in sheets, and flyers from the actual event will also be submitted.
+Screen shot of CCWA or Lake City's social media page(s) and/or home website showing details for the event.
+Photos, sign-in sheets, and flyers from the event will be provided.